What’s the Buzz

 -

-Possible causes for bad-smelling urine include dehydration, eating certain foods like asparagus, or medical conditions like sexually transmitted infections (STI) and urinary tract infections (UTIs).
+Possible causes for bad-smelling urine include dehydration, eating certain foods like asparagus, or medical conditions like sexually transmitted infections (STIs) and urinary tract infections (UTIs).

 -

-Urine odor can be altered by certain medications, such as sulfonamide antibiotics, certain diabetes medication, rheumatoid arthritis treatment, and B vitamin complexes such as thiamine and choline.
+Urine odor can be altered by certain medications, such as sulfonamide antibiotics, certain diabetes medications, rheumatoid arthritis treatment, and B vitamin complexes such as thiamine and choline.

 -